 - Use email to drive people to your website or blog, but don’t send them to your home page.
 Home pages are boring!
 Send them to the page with your hot-out-of-the-studio art or your most-commented-on blog post.

 - See that your Facebook business page shows up as your employer on your personal profile.
+(IOW, that your business page is your employer.)

 - Every now and then, post an invitation to subscribe to your email newsletter.